Replacing neutrals with colour has an instant brightening, lightening effect …

 It’s not necessary to wear colour head to toe – you can use a dash of colour to add zest to your outfit.
 If your core wardrobe consists of neutrals, look at the colour combinations you can create with the addition of vivid pieces.
 Initially it can be simpler to keep colour to tops, knitwear, scarves and accessories or even a manicure, and work these against your classic basics.
 The strategy of adding pops of colour is life affirming and allows you to introduce colour in a way that doesn’t overwhelm.
 Neons are fabulous especially against darks while colour blocking a monochrome and a primary or bright is effective too.

 Judging which colours suit you can be challenging; the spectrum is wide and investing in colourful clothes and accessories can feel frightening.
-If you feel overwhelmed, book an appointment for colour analysis, but you can start by trying on new colours when you shop.
+If you feel overwhelmed, book an appointment for colour analysis, but you can start by trying on new colours when you shop – once we get back to shopping that is, though you can also try these techniques with existing pieces in your wardrobe.
 Hold colours up against your face and observe how different shades affect your eyes, skin tone and overall appearance.
 A primary red is flattering on almost everyone while insipid pastels can add 20 years in an instant.